 A Jumo 213 E-1 Engine was on display at the Champlin Fighter Museum at Phoenix, Arizona, USA.
 Doug Champlin acquired it from an automobile collector in California in 1982.
 However the museum closed in 2003 and its collection was moved to the Museum of Flight at Seattle‘s Boeing Field, I have been unable to confirm whether the engine is still with the collection or on display.

 The engine would have been identical to that fitted to the NASM Ta 152 H-0.
 The attraction of the Champlin engine is that it is completely exposed.

 Both Merrick in his book German Aircraft Interiors and Hitchcock (The Focke-Wulf Ta 152) mention that it is possible that the Champlin engine came from Ta 152 H-1 W.Nr 150167.
 Comparison to a WW2 photos of 150167 strongly supports this in terms of the general paint application and the scratches to the paint on the starboard side of the radiator cowl.

-In these photos (and others published) the colour of the remaining front engine cowling looks like RLM 75 Grauviolet.
-However, Jerry Crandall has compared actual colour chips with the cowlings and concluded that they were originally painted in Dark Green RLM 82, which has faded over the years.
+In these photos (and others published) the colour of the remaining front engine cowling looks like RLM 75 Grauviolett.
+However, Jerry Crandall has compared actual colour chips with the cowlings and concluded that they were originally painted in Dunkelgrün (Dark Green) RLM 83, which has faded over the years.

 On the engine and the supercharger you can see the number E1-216.
 This is the engine’s Werk Number.
 It is also stamped on the dataplate and the engine block itself, just below the dataplate.